reecemartin/dogwood/README.md

 # dogwood
 A project for creating enhanced interactive assignments with Canvas.
+Named after the provincial flower of British Columbia.